sungjungk/whoopsie_killer/README.md

 * [1] https://developer.gnome.org/glib/stable/glib-Hash-Tables.html#g-hash-table-insert

 # Attack
-1) Generates a certain malformed crash file that contains same repetitive key-value pairs.
+1) Generate a certain malformed crash file that contains same repetitive key-value pairs.
 2) Trigger the whoopsie to read the generated crash file.
 3) After then, the whoopsie process has been killed.